You may not often come across some of the words used when talking about home insurance. Here we explain some of the common terminology.

-This covers you if your belongings are damaged in an accident, and by accident we mean something that is unexpected and unintended; think spilling red wine on the carpet or dropping the TV.
+This usually encompasses any event where your belongings are damaged in an accident, and by accident we mean something that is unexpected and unintended; think spilling red wine on the carpet or dropping the TV and cracking the screen.

-An amendment is when you need to make a change to your insurance policy; for example, if you move to a new house, if you build an extension and want it to be covered, and if someone comes to live with you who is not a member of your family.
+An amendment is when you need to make a change to your insurance policy; for example, if you move to a new house, if you build an extension and want it to be covered or if someone comes to live with you who is not a member of your family.

-Buildings insurance is cover for the actual building itself; protecting you for the cost of repairing or rebuilding your home if it is damaged or destroyed.
-This is required if you own the property, but is not necessary for tenants.
+Buildings insurance is cover for the building itself, including your walls, floors or permanent fixtures and fittings.
+It covers you for the cost of repairing or rebuilding your home if it is damaged or destroyed.
+You can take out buildings insurance if you own the property, but it is not necessary for tenants.

 You can cancel a home insurance policy before the cover comes to the end of its term.
-However, you may be charged for doing so.
+However, you may be charged a fee for doing so.

 Certificate of insurance

-This is a type of insurance which covers your possessions if they are damaged, destroyed or stolen.
-Contents include anything your would take with you if you moved home, such as furniture, appliances, curtains, bedding and computing equipment.
+This is a type of insurance which covers your possessions if they are damaged, destroyed or stolen from your home.
+Contents include anything you would be likely to take with you if you moved home, such as furniture, appliances, curtains, bedding and computing equipment.

-There will be a maximum amount that your policy covers you for.
-There will also be limits on how much you can claim to replace a single item.
+All insurance policies come with financial and technical cover limits.
+It means there will be a maximum monetary amount that your policy covers you for.
+There will also be a limit on how much you can claim to replace a single item.

 Over time, your belongings generally lose value due to wear and tear.
-Depreciation refers to the how much the value of the belonging may have fallen since you purchased it, and therefore how much the policy will pay out to replace it, unless you have ‘new for old’ cover.
+Depreciation refers to how much the value of the belonging may have fallen since you purchased it, and therefore how much the policy will pay out to replace it, unless you have ‘new for old’ cover (we explain ‘new for old’ cover later in this guide).

 The excess is the amount that you will pay towards any claim that you make.
 You can set your own excess level when taking out your policy.

-A home insurance policy may have certain exclusions, events which are not covered under that specific policy.
-This could include floods for example.
+A home insurance policy may have certain exclusions; events which are not covered under that specific policy.
+For example, this could include any claim when your home has been left unoccupied for an extended period.

 Your contents insurance may include some cover for the items contained in your freezer, which may be ruined in the event of contamination by the chemicals inside, or by a rise or fall in temperature.